Europe take Solheim Cup lead over US

 |Coverage: Live text commentary on BBC Sport website from 12:30 BST on Saturday and Sunday, from 16:00 on Monday plus hour-long highlights show on BBC TV, BBC iPlayer and online.

-Europe lead the United States 3½-½ after Saturday's opening Solheim Cup foursomes in Ohio.
+Mel Reid and rookie Leona Maguire inflicted a first Solheim Cup defeat on the Korda sisters as Europe dominated the opening foursomes in Ohio.

-Anna Nordqvist and Matilda Castren took the first point, finishing one up against Danielle Kang and Austin Ernst.
+Anna Nordqvist and Matilda Castren took the first point, winning by a hole against Danielle Kang and Austin Ernst.

-Celine Boutier and Georgia Hall halved with Ally Ewing and Meghan Khang, while Mel Reid and Leona Maguire won by one hole against Jessica and Nelly Korda.
+Celine Boutier and Georgia Hall won the final two holes to halve their match against Ally Ewing and Meghan Khang.

-Charley Hull and Emily Pedersen ended one up against Lexi Thompson and Brittany Altomare.
+Charley Hull and Emily Pedersen fought back to beat Lexi Thompson and Brittany Altomare as Europe opened a 3½-½ lead.

-Europe have led after the opening foursomes in 10 of the 17 meetings between the teams.
+Europe have led after the opening foursomes in 10 of the 17 meetings between the teams but for most of Saturday's opening session the teams had looked evenly matched until a late European charge.

+The hosts had appeared set to get back on level terms with Ewing and Khang two up with two to play against Hall and Boutier, who were unbeaten at Gleneagles in 2019.

+However, Hall holed from 15 feet for birdie to win the 17th and a par was good enough on the last because Ewing nudged a three-foot putt to win the match past the hole.